dCache/dcache-book2/intro.md

 ![The dCache Layer Model] (layer_model.jpg "The dCache Layer Model")

-The layer model shown in [figure\_"The dCache Layer Model"] gives an overview of the architecture of the dCache system.
+The layer model shown in [The dCache Layer Model]#(the-dcache-layer-model) gives an overview of the architecture of the dCache system.

 Cells and Domains